 Experiential Learning Grants

-In an effort to promote experiential learning, the Goldstein Program in Public Affairs offers a limited number of Experiential Learning Grants (ELG’s) to offset the cost of experiential learning activities for Political Science and International Studies majors.
+In an effort to promote experiential learning, the Goldstein Program in Public Affairs offers a limited number of Experiential Learning Grants (ELG’s) to offset the cost of summer experiential learning activities for Political Science and International Studies majors.
 The selection process is competitive.
 Grant awards range from $250 to $1,500 for experiential learning activities that directly relate to public affairs.
 Grants may be used for reimbursable expenses related to experiential learning (transportation, food, housing, etc).
 Please note, this program does not pay tuition or fees, or cover lost wages.
-Grants will not be awarded for language study.
+Grants will not be awarded for language study or study abroad.

 1) Applicants must be currently enrolled students at Washington College and rising sophomores, juniors or seniors in International Studies or Political Science.
 Recently graduated students are not eligible to apply;

 2) Students must have a GPA of 3.0 or higher and be in good social and academic standing at the College.